16 Top Day Trips from Vienna

 Hallstatt is quite simply one of the most picture-perfect places to visit in Austria.
 Cute 16th-century cottages with flower-draped balconies cluster along an achingly gorgeous lake, backed by rugged Alpine peaks.
 Seeming to add an exclamation point to all this beauty is the slender spire of the Evangelical Church of Hallstatt.
 No wonder both the village and the lake are classified as a UNESCO World Heritage site.

 Bristling with spires and breathtaking architecture, Prague has a beautifully preserved old town, which is now a UNESCO World Heritage Site.
-It's about 290 kilometers from Vienna, a long day trip, but you can make it there and back in a day, and get a great feel for the city.
+It's about 295 kilometers from Vienna, a long day trip, but it is possible to make it there and back in a day and get a great feel for the city.

 The Old Town Square is a wonderful place to begin a walking tour.
 From here, you can visit many evocative old churches, including the famous Týn Church, and the Jewish Quarter.